Friday, 25 February 2022

 The Game (Summary):

 I set out two regiments of my guys among the fences at Jackson's Farm in two lines.
 The other units are extended in a line south to a hill a little more than halfway across the table.
-I do not have enough guys to muster any more of a reserve than the second line at Jackson's.
+I do not have enough chaps to muster any more of a reserve than the second line at Jackson's.

 I spend the first few moves pushing forwards detached companies as strong pickets to reveal/provoke/draw on the Enemy Blinds (advance units) in the woods.